calebmolstad/academic-site/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: University of Minnesota
+- name: University of Minnesota Twin Cities
   url: https://twin-cities.umn.edu/

 # Short bio (displayed in user profile at end of posts)